 Policy and Funding Decisions and Exception Handling

 Each committee in the IT governance structure is responsible for identifying and drafting IT policies for the University.
-Policy decisions are vetted through the entire governance structure.
+Policy decisions are vetted by the CIO and through the entire governance structure.
 For example, a policy originating in the IT Architecture and Infrastructure Committee is vetted through the Operational IT Committee before endorsement by the Strategic IT Advisory Board.
-Committees may solicit the review and expertise of personnel outside of the governance structure in making policy decisions.
+The CIO and committees may solicit the review and expertise of personnel outside of the governance structure in making policy decisions.

 IT policy decisions are available on the policies page.

 If decisions involve funding, they may first be vetted by the IT Architecture and Infrastructure Committee, the Business Services Committee, or the Research & Educational Technology Committee.
-The decisions must then be endorsed by the Operational IT Committee.
+Questions considered during the vetting process include the audience impacted or served, demand for the service, impact to campus, entities responsible for management of project or service, governance process for project or service, resources necessary to implement project or service, immediate and maintenance costs, timeline of project or service implementation.
+Funding decisions must be endorsed by the Operational IT Committee.
 The IT governance structure is also tasked with establishing processes for handling exceptions that meet unique business needs.
 Exceptions are also useful means for collecting feedback on current structures and determining when established standards become obsolete.

 Subcommittees and Task Forces